WHOLE CHILD Curriculum

 At QKS, the curriculum is the heart of everything we do.

-Our wider, ‘Whole Child’, curriculum including pastoral support; assembly activities and topics; Form Time and Citizenship programme; House competitions and extensive extra-curricular opportunities; all work in synergy with our Proud to Belong ethos which underpins everything we do.
+Our wider, ‘Whole Child’, curriculum including pastoral support; assembly activities and topics; Tutorial and Citizenship programme; House competitions and extensive extra-curricular opportunities; all work in synergy with our Proud to Belong ethos which underpins everything we do.
 We are very proud of the wide-ranging opportunities that are on offer to every student – please click on the ‘Whole Child’ Curriculum Hills, Clubs, Trips and Proud to Belong documents below for further information.

 The curriculum is the vehicle in which we deliver our vision to ensure all students are supported and stretched to reach their potential and leave as happy, well-rounded individuals with the knowledge, qualifications and skills they need for the next stage in their lives.
 We monitor how well we are achieving our vision through academic progress together with our annual Form Tutor reference which celebrates all the wider aspects of our curriculum.